Harith-Y/AI-Playground/backend/app/ml_engine/THEORY_INDEX.md

    - Multiple algorithms to compare
    - Practical decision-making guidance

+3. Finally read **Oversampling Methods**
+   - More advanced: synthetic sample generation
+   - Complements undersampling
+   - Learn when to use which approach

 ### For Advanced Users
-- Read both documents for comprehensive understanding
+- Read all three documents for comprehensive understanding
 - Focus on "Algorithm Flow" and "Mathematical Foundations" sections
 - Study "Best Practices" for production deployment
 - Review "Limitations" to understand when NOT to use these methods
+- Compare oversampling vs undersampling trade-offs

 ---